Dr Paul Rodmell BMus PhD

 Research

 My research focuses on music and musical culture in the United Kingdom from the mid-nineteenth century until the end of the First World War.
-I am currently completing a book on Britain’s operatic culture between 1875 and 1918 which examines repertory performed, company organisation, the challenges faced by the British opera composer, and social attitudes to opera.
-This will be published by Ashgate in 2013.
+I have recently completed a book on Britain’s operatic culture between 1875 and 1918 which examines repertory performed, company organisation, the challenges faced by the British opera composer, and social attitudes to opera; this will be published before the end of 2013.
 While my primary activity is currently focused on opera, I also have strong interests in music in the Anglican church in this period, and in various aspects of art music in Ireland.
 Most of this develops out of my original doctoral research which focused on the operas of Charles Stanford; since then I have published a monograph on Stanford’s life and works (Ashgate, 2002) and other work has often arisen as branches of this original research.
-I have recently completed editing a book on Music and Institutions in Nineteenth Century Britain (to be published by Ashgate, 2012) and completed an article on late Victorian Creed Settings.
+An edited volume, Music and Institutions in Nineteenth Century Britain, was published by Ashgate in 2012, and an article on late Victorian Creed Settings is currently in press (Journal of the Society for Musicology in Ireland).

 Publications